DIY Halloween Masquerade Parade

 Set up your chairs in your driveway or front yard.
 Get festive and decorate!

 Select one family to start the parade.
-When the last parade unit passes your house, jump in line (leaving at least 6 feet between you and the group in front of you).
+When the last parade unit passes your house, jump in line.

-If you do not want to walk, please watch the parade!
-Parades need specatators (you can dress in costumes as well).
+If you do not want to walk the entire route, please watch the parade!
+Parades need spectators (you can dress in costumes as well).

 No motorized vehicles.